fabianschuiki/moore/README.md

 Moore is developed in this repository, but is separated into the following crates:

 - `moore`: Top-level umbrella crate tying everything together
+- `moore-common`: Common infrastructure used by SystemVerilog and VHDL
+- `moore-derive`: Procedural macros
 - `moore-svlog`: SystemVerilog implementation
 - `moore-svlog-syntax`: SystemVerilog parser and AST implementation
 - `moore-vhdl`: VHDL implementation